serkuznec622-bot/cqp-rewards/README.md

 ## Objectives

-1. **Transparency**
+### Transparency

-    - Players should:
+Players should:
-      - Be able to review the source code of the reward distribution mechanism
+- be able to review the source code of the reward distribution mechanism
-      - Have access to all rewards from the current and past cycles
+- have the opportunity to review all the rewards from the current and past cycles
-      - Find the blocks they opened and verify that their actions were honestly recorded in the system
+- check the blocks they opened and verify that their actions were honestly recorded in the system

-    - Developers should not:
+Developers should not:
-      - Change the total reward amount
+- change the total reward amount
-      - Influence how rewards are distributed among players
+- influence how rewards are distributed among players
-      - Know where the prizes are hidden
+- know where the prizes are hidden

-2. **Result Reproducibility**
+### Result Reproducibility

-    - Regardless of the device running the mechanism, the results should be deterministic and independent of external influences, given the same sequence of actions.
+Regardless of the device running the mechanism, the results should be deterministic and independent of external influences, given the same sequence of actions.

-3. **Developer Obfuscation**
+### Hidden From Developers

-    - The mechanism must prevent developers from knowing where the prizes are located.
+The mechanism must prevent developers from knowing where the prizes are located.
 Everything should depend solely on player actions.
 Each subsequent action should randomly change the reward distribution while ensuring reproducibility for identical sequences of actions.

-4. **Guaranteed Reward Allocation**
+### Guaranteed Reward Allocation

-    - The mechanism should be designed so that if all blocks are opened, all available rewards are distributed, and players should be able to verify this.
+The mechanism should be designed so that if all blocks are opened, all available rewards are distributed, and players should be able to verify this.

-5. **Current Cycle Demonstration**
+### Current Cycle Demonstration

-    - The mechanism should be able to demonstrate the operation of the current cycle, eliminating the possibility of cheating by other players.
+The mechanism should be able to demonstrate the operation of the current cycle, eliminating the possibility of cheating by other players.

-6. **Historical Cycle Analysis**
+### Historical Cycle Analysis

-    - Players should have the ability to review their actions and those of other players in a fair simulation to ensure that their rewards were distributed fairly.
+Players should have the ability to review their actions and those of other players in a fair simulation to ensure that their rewards were distributed fairly.

 ## Oracle